-Orders and acceptances from the Client may be submitted by telephone to Pareto's trading desk or to a mobile phone that is connected to audio recording equipment, by SMS to a mobile phone that is connected to recording equipment, by e-mail or via Bloomberg.
+Orders and acceptances from the Client may be submitted by telephone to Pareto's trading desk or to a mobile phone that is connected to audio recording equipment, by SMS to a mobile phone that is connected to recording equipment, in a Microsoft Teams meeting that is connected to audio recording equipment, by e-mail or via Bloomberg.
 Subscription to issues may also be effected through the submission of a subscription form/power of attorney to Pareto.

 Orders and acceptances are binding on the Client when the order is received by Pareto, unless otherwise specifically agreed.
 Confirmation of receipt from Pareto is required before an order is deemed to have been received.
 Pareto is deemed to have confirmed an order or acceptance when it has been submitted by telephone, unless otherwise specified during the telephone conversation.
-Upon the submission of orders via SMS, via Bloomberg or via e-mail, an order is deemed to be binding when Pareto has confirmed receipt by telephone, via Bloomberg orvia e-mail.
+Upon the submission of orders via SMS, via Bloomberg or via e-mail, an order is deemed to be binding when Pareto has confirmed receipt by telephone, via Bloomberg or via e-mail.